京都大学 大学院経済学研究科・経済学部

 Professor (PhD in Agricultural Economics, Hokkaido University)

-external link Activity Database on Education and Research / Personal Website
+external link Activity Database on Education and Research Activity Database on Education and Research

 Fields of Research: International Political Economy of Agriculture and Food, Global Food Governance, Agri-food Politics and Sociology, Rural Development

 Research Activities: My research interests include global governance of food security, industrialisation of agricultural biotechnology, social responsibility and regulation of multinational agribusiness corporations, and international comparative study of agrarian and rural development.
-Especially and currently, I’m conducting research projects on: corporate appropriation of food security and sustainable development discourses; politics in/behind the process of building sustainable agri-food systems; the Dutch agricultural model and alternative pathways to sustainable transformation.
-My disciplinary categories, therefore, can be well described as Social Sciences (rather than Agricultural Economics), including International Political Economy of Agriculture and Food; Sociology of Agriculture and Food; Sociology of Science and Technology; Geography of Agriculture and Food; Critical Theory; Gramscian Theory, etc. My international comparative research covers mainly Japan and the Netherlands, but I also have close research connections with scholars and universities in Italy, New Zealand, China, Taiwan, South Korea, Thailand, and the United States, among others.
+Especially and currently, I’m conducting research projects on: how and in what way corporate actors appropriate food security and sustainable development discourses;and politics in/behind the process of building sustainable agri-food systems, especially the development of local agri-food policy governance and the role of food citizens across European cities and if and how Asian countries can learn from European experiences to address problems with the current unsustainable, unhealthy and unjust agri-food system.
+My disciplinary categories, therefore, can be well described as Social Sciences (rather than Agricultural Economics), including International Political Economy of Agriculture and Food; Sociology of Agriculture and Food; Sociology of Science and Technology; Geography of Agriculture and Food; Critical Theory; Gramscian Theory, etc. My international comparative research covers mainly Japan and European countries (the Netherlands, Belgium, Italy, and Norway), but I also have close research connections with scholars and universities in New Zealand, China, Taiwan, South Korea, Thailand, the Philippines, and the United States, among others.

-Courses in Charge: International Political Economy of Agriculture; International Agribusiness Studies; Comparative Development Studies; Critical Consumption Studies; On-site Research Training; Field Research in East Asia; Field Research in Europe
+Courses in Charge: International Political Economy of Agriculture; International Agribusiness Studies; Comparative Development Studies; Inclusive Rural Development; Critical Consumption Studies; On-site Research Training; Field Research in East Asia; Field Research in Europe

 Examples of Thesis Subjects: